CDCgov/prime-simplereport-site/_pages/using-simplereport/manage-results/correct-a-previous-test-result.md

 ---
 title: Correct a previous test result
-description: How to make changes to COVID-19 test results in SimpleReport
+meta: How to make changes to COVID-19 test results in SimpleReport
 layout: page
 class: page-docs
 sidenav: resources